jibundeyare/processing-tests/README.md

 ## translate_draw_shape

-This sketch tests the drawing of a quad around a given coordinate using `translate()`
+This sketch tests the drawing of a quad around a given coordinate using `translate()`.